myriadrf/LimeSuite/debian/README.md

 ## Testing packages installation

-One of the recommended ways to test if the packages are made correctly would be to test them in a Virtual Machine.
+One of the recommended ways to test if the packages are made correctly would be to test them in a Virtual Machine (VM).
 This allows for incorrectly made packages to not break the main system and to easily restore the system state back to a known good working configuration.
-This also allows to mass test different OS versions without needing to reinstall the OS every time you'd want to test a different one.
+This also allows to mass test different OS versions without needing to reinstall the OS or use an entirely separate physical computer and/or storage device every time you'd want to test a different one.

 To test whether the devices themselves function properly with the built packages in a VM requires passing through the devices into the VM.
 The exact way of doing that differs